itmitica/mitflit/site/content/blog/golang-paths-of-mitflit.md

 ### Windows

 As far as I know, it's not possible to append only to the User Paths in a simple manner, using the command line.
 The next best thing is to simply use the `Control Panel/System` GUI to add `%GOROOT%\bin` and `%GOBIN%` to User Paths.
+Do that.

 ```batchfile
 REM Create golang folders.